plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

          Sites:                      1
          States:                     4

-Now type <tt>run</tt> and hit enter to perform the analysis, which will consist of estimating the parameters of the independent model on each of the 99 trees contained in the _pelly.tre_ file.
+Now type `run` and hit enter to perform the analysis, which will consist of estimating the parameters of the independent model on each of the 99 trees contained in the _pelly.tre_ file.
 You will notice that BayesTraits created a new file: _pelly.txt.Log.txt_.

 **Rename this file** _ml-independent.txt_ so that it will not be overwritten the next time you run BayesTraits: